The Resident (part sixteen)

 Into their silence stole cautious movements.
 A pair of eyes, and another, crossed the road…by the billboard’s glow becoming deer.
 Debra and Wissary sighed half-oh’s, cut short by the lead deer’s bark.

-The animals sprang, headlights flared—and through a roar of tires flowed past.
+The animals sprang; headlights flared, and through a roar of tires flowed past.

 “Did they make it?
 I can’t look.”